AIPI540Spring2025Avengers/recommendation_systems/README.md

 ## Evaluation Metric

-The models were primarily evaluated using NDCG@K. NDCG (Normalized Discounted Cumulative Gain) was used to measure the model’s ability to rank hotels so that those most relevant appear at the top of the recommendation list, providing a robust, position-sensitive assessment.
+The models were primarily evaluated using mean Average Precision (mAP). mAP was used to measure the model’s ability to accurately rank hotels by calculating the average precision across all queries, emphasizing both the correctness and the order of relevant results.

 ---